patooworld/PWCloud/Microsoft-Build-lab.md

 17. Click **Reload Now** on bottom right.
 18. Click on arrow next to **Localhost**, arrow next to **Databases**, then right click **AdventureWorks2014** and click **Manage**
 19. On the line next to **Home,** click **Sample** to see your sample extension.
-20. (Optional) Try adding these insight widgets following Steps 9-20.
-Note: You can add new .sql files under SQL folder to have multiple widgets.
+20. Let's try adding multiple insight widgets.
+Go back to **Visual Studio Code** and add a new file under sql folder called **query2.sql**
+21. Paste the following query.

     **Top Active Connections**
     ```sql